grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 * A lot of nulls - as each attribute only populates 1 column, the other 5 are guaranteed to be null.
 This has a non-trivial increase in storage size.

 ### Event Attributes
-Span events are stored as JSON-encoded strings in a generic key/value map.
+Span event attributes are stored as JSON-encoded strings in a generic key/value map.
 This is by far the most space-efficient encoding and the trade-off of decreased searchability seems worthwhile.
 Storing event attributes this way reduces the block size ~16% for our dataset, which is huge.
 There are currently no use cases to search event attributes, and we can revisit this in the future if needed.

 ### Compression and Encoding
 Parquet has robust support for many compression algorithms and data encodings.
 We have found excellent combinations of storage size and performance with the following: